harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-- Settings in **Run Pipeline** were getting reset when settings were selected for the second stage.
+- Settings in **Run Pipeline** were being reset when settings were selected for the second stage.
 (CDS-47362)

   The **Run Pipeline** settings were getting reset when a user selected a new environment in another stage.
 We were updating all the settings with older values for services or environments.
 This caused the completed settings values to be cleared.
 This has been fixed.
 - Improve the error message for when regex is used for the Artifactory connector.
 (CDS-48340)